|Home | Blog Index | Blog Archives | Christianity & Faith Essays

 Green light for observing April 3-7

-With the Tuesday dental appointment no longer an issue (I have the option to cancel without penalty on Monday if necessary), it's time to go on standby for several upcoming expedition days - with the first outing possible tonight!
+With the Tuesday dental appointment no longer an issue (I have the option to cancel without penalty on Monday if necessary), it's time to go on standby for several upcoming storm observation days - with the first outing possible tonight!
 These upcoming few days are the type of 'dividends' I'd anticipated by moving to the Midwest and being closer to severe weather events.
 Here is my synopsis on the upcoming setups:

 In general, models have been inconsistent and unreliable recently concerning the timing of large-scale features.
 Any slowdown or speed-up of the incoming upper level trough could significantly impact the tornado potential and timing/location of chase targets.
 Even general chase target decisions these next few days will likely have to be made the morning of the events.